 There is equally now hope that domestic tourism, which is six times larger than international tourism, and constitutes more than 70% of tourism markets, will witness the collaborative drive that it requires from all stakeholders and this will increase inbound tourism.
 This will be good for the development of Nigeria’s rural communities, where a lot of the tourist sites are located.

-We must address several challenges to fully realise our tourism potential.
+We must address several challenges to realise our tourism potential fully.
 Investment in infrastructure development is crucial, alongside the improvements to transportation networks, accommodations, and tourist facilities.
 Public-private partnerships can play a vital role in attracting investment and expertise.
 In addition, we must prioritise the safety and security of tourists through effective security measures and proactive risk management strategies.
-By building trust and confidence, we can assuage concerns and create a welcoming environment for visitors.
+Building trust and confidence can assuage concerns and create a welcoming environment for visitors.

 Some quick ideas that come to mind for prompt intervention and growth of tourism in Nigeria include the following: